Skip to main content

 Scenario 2: Ransomware Attack

-With DR plan: Wipe infected machine, restore from clean backup.
-Back in business within hours.
+With DR plan: Wipe the infected machine, restore from a clean backup, back up and running within hours.

 Scenario 3: Building Flood

-With DR plan: Work from home or temporary location.
-Cloud data intact.
-Minimal downtime.
+With DR plan: Set up at home or a temporary space.
+Cloud data is completely untouched.
+Minimal disruption.

-Cost of failure: Weeks of lost revenue + rebuilding costs
+Cost of failure: Weeks of lost revenue plus rebuilding costs

-Cost of prevention: Cloud systems + insurance = Already covered
+Cost of prevention: Cloud systems plus insurance = likely already covered

 Common DR Mistakes